Resource and Platinum Group Element Exploration Across North America

 Jim Engdahl — Chairman and Director

 Jim Engdahl is currently operating a private, global, financial and management consulting business.
-He has extensive experience as a director and officer of public companies including, most recently, Star Minerals Group Ltd. and Great Western Minerals Group Ltd.
+He has extensive experience as a director and officer of public companies including, prior to 2012, Shore Gold Inc. and Great Western Minerals Group Ltd.

 Prior to that, Jim was involved in corporate finance, specializing in mergers and acquisitions, and successfully financing many projects in Canada.
 He got his business and finance background working for many years in banking, where he last served as a Vice President of Barclays Bank of Canada.